mjgardner/WebService-Avalara-AvaTax/README.md

     Part of the [XML::Compile](https://metacpan.org/pod/XML::Compile) suite
     and the basis for this distribution.
 It's helpful to understand these in order to debug or extend this module.

-If there is no result then an exception will be thrown.

 # SUPPORT